Pendolino: Spain

-Even before the first Pendolino EMU was built in Italy, in 1972, Fiat and RENFE signed an agreement for cooperation in tilting-train development.
-The first fruit of the cooperation was the equipment of a RENFE Class 432 EMU with the active tilting suspension in September 1972.
-After successful tests, Spanish trainmaker Construcciones y Auxiliar de Ferrocarriles and Fiat built a prototype similar to the ETR 401, which was delivered in 1976 as RENFE Class 443, nicknamed Platanito (Little banana) for its yellow livery.
+Even before the first Pendolino EMU was built in Italy, in 1972, Fiat and Renfe signed an agreement for cooperation in tilting-train development.
+The first fruit of the cooperation was the equipment of a Renfe Class 432 EMU with the active tilting suspension in September 1972.
+After successful tests, Spanish trainmaker CAF and Fiat built a prototype similar to the ETR 401, which was delivered in 1976 as Renfe Class 443, nicknamed Platanito (Little banana) for its yellow livery.
 The four-car train had a commercial top speed of 180 km/h and achieved a then speed record for Spain of 206 km/h on 6 May 1987.
-However, the train remained a unique specimen, as RENFE favoured the entirely domestic Talgo Pendular, a tilting train with passive suspension introduced in 1980.
-After revenue service in 1979-1982, the train was used for charter and test runs.
+However, the train remained a unique specimen, as Renfe favoured the entirely domestic Talgo Pendular, a tilting train with passive suspension introduced in 1980.
+After revenue service in 1979–1982, the train was used for charter and test runs.

 Two decades later, to speed up services along its Madrid-Valencia conventional line, Renfe ordered ten Pendolini in 1996.
-The trains, based on the ETR 460 and ETR 470, were delivered by a joint consortium of Fiat Ferroviaria and GEC-Alsthom from 1998 as RENFE Class 490.
-The three-car trains are suited for 220 km/h on RENFE's conventional lines electrified with 3 kV DC.
+The trains, based on the ETR 460 and ETR 470, were delivered by a joint consortium of Fiat Ferroviaria and GEC-Alsthom from 1998 as Renfe Class 490.
+The three-car trains are suited for 220 km/h on Renfe's conventional lines electrified with 3 kV DC.
 The Class 490 took up the new Madrid-Valencia Alaris services in 1999.
 With growing demand, the capacity of the Class 490 was no longer sufficient, and from February 2008, the trains were transferred to the Corredor Mediterráneo line between Valencia and Barcelona.

-For medium-distance services along its high-speed lines, RENFE ordered a non-tilting variant of the Pendolino, based on the ETR 480, in 2001.
-The 20 four-car trains with a service top speed of 250 km/h were built jointly by Alstom and CAF and delivered as the RENFE Class 104.
-RENFE deployed them for the new Avant services along the Madrid-Seville high-speed line from 29 December 2004.
+For medium-distance services along its high-speed lines, Renfe ordered a non-tilting variant of the Pendolino, based on the ETR 480, in 2001.
+The 20 four-car trains with a service top speed of 250 km/h were built jointly by Alstom and CAF and delivered as the Renfe Class 104.
+Renfe deployed them for the new Avant services along the Madrid–Seville high-speed rail line, starting 29 December 2004.

-RENFE ordered another 30 non-tilting medium-distance high-speed trains from Alstom/CAF in a follow-on order, which was later reduced to 13 units.
+Renfe ordered another 30 non-tilting medium-distance high-speed trains from Alstom/CAF in a follow-on order, which was later reduced to 13 units.
 However, these trains are based on the New Pendolino design.
-The first train of the new class designated RENFE Class 114 was presented in autumn 2008.
+The first train of the new class designated Renfe Class 114 was presented in autumn 2008.
+Most of them are used in services along the Madrid–Valladolid high-speed line.